Central Idea: Jesus Christ is now our High Priest in heaven. Doctrine: The Ascension. Practical Application: Confidence that we can reach heaven.

 - He promised to send them the Holy Spirit.
 Then they were to be his witnesses throughout the world, beginning in Jerusalem.

 - Then he was lifted up into heaven and a cloud took him from their sight.

 - It seems built into human beings to admire and honor their leader.
 Presumably, there is a reason he got to the position he has reached.

 - It is also right to be skeptical about leaders.
-It is just as likely they are cynical, unjust, power-hungry thieves as they are prudent, just, courageous, and strong heroes.
+It is just as likely that they are cynical, unjust, power-hungry thieves as that they are prudent, just, courageous, and strong heroes.

 - But Jesus Christ our King and Lord is supremely worthy of our honor.
 He is the sum total of every good quality that has ever been or could ever be found in a human being.
 He has done great, heroic deeds to get where he is.
 And good King that he is, Christ uses his powers only to benefit us.